ngzhankang/fullStackedWebDevelopmment/worksheets/weekly_report/weekly_report_2.md

 ## What have I done last week

--   Worked on...
+-   Came up with a wireframe design.
--   Worked on...
+-   Worked on completing all the justifications.
--   Changed....
+-   Changed our initial wireframes.

 ## What do I plan to do next week

--   Worked on...
--   Worked on...
--   Changed....
+-   Work on database set-up.
+-   Change wireframes and justifications if necessary.

 ## Additional Thoughts

--   VSCode is sick.
--   This addon is fabulous.
--   Lecturer is awesome.
+-   Nope.